 An enriching experience

-The review of the curriculum showed the workshop was very important in consolidating the views from the communities "this process was about ownership and we talk about wildlife conservation without consulting the communities."
-Peter Muigai, programme coordinator WWF-Kenya.
+The review of the curriculum showed the workshop was very important in consolidating the views from the communities.

-The comments made suggested that the emphasis on reviewing the curriculum were appreciated.
-Dickson Lesirmirdana the KWS Commandant LEA remarked, "this has been a fruitful exercise and a landmark for KWS calendar, we shall ensure what has been discussed is incorporated in the curriculum.
-Where external expertise is required we will outsource so that we create an environment that meets the needs of the community rangers."
-He said.
+“We shall ensure what has been discussed is incorporated in the curriculum.
+Where external expertise is required we will outsource so that we create an environment that meets the needs of the community rangers,” he added.